Blog/ WebRTC TURN server: Everything you need to know

 Since, WebRTC uses UDP for all of its media sessions to optimize for performance, there is a high chance that it may be blocked too.
 Sometimes, the firewall might also find other peers suspicious, blocking them from establishing a direct connection.

 WebRTC uses ICE (Interactive Connection Establishment) framework to find the best path to connect the peers.
 When the direct connection fails, there must be a way for the peers to establish a connection.
 This is where STUN and TURN come into picture.
 Based on several parameters, the ICE framework will automatically try to use the configured STUN and/or TURN servers, when a direct connection is impossible.
 How ICE works is a whole other beast, which I'll cover at a later date.
 But here is an article that explains it pretty well, if you want to check it out.
 For now, let us focus only on the STUN and TURN servers.

 To understand how these servers help in establishing a connection, let us first try to understand what a STUN server and a TURN server does.

 STUN is a network protocol used to retrieve the public IP address (or Transport address) of a device behind NAT so that the device can communicate after knowing its address on the internet.
 Usually, a STUN server is requested by the peer to know its public IP addresses (or specifically its transport address).
 Then, the retrieved address is used to communicate with devices outside its local network.

-Sometimes, a direct connection is not possible due to NAT restrictions or a firewall blocking a connection, even with the help of STUN server.
-The only way for peers is to communicate in this case, is by routing the media through a relay server.
+Sometimes, a direct connection is not possible due to NAT restrictions or a firewall blocking a connection, even with the help of the STUN server.
+The only way for peers to communicate in this case, is by routing the media through a relay server.
 A TURN server is used for cases like this.